 - 1. Critically examine the present status of the tourism industry in India. - 2.
 Illustrate the prospects of travel trade in India. - 3.
-Explain the factors responsible for the future growth and development of the tourism industry in India. - Discuss the role and contribution of travel agency and tour operation business in further growth of tourism business.
+Explain the factors responsible for the future growth and development of the tourism industry in India. - 4.
+Discuss the role and contribution of travel agencies and tour operation businesses in the further growth of the tourism business.